The Health Insurance Marketplace & People with Diabetes

 People who meet certain income requirements may also qualify for help paying their premiums and other costs for plans purchased in the Marketplace.

 What is a Health Insurance Marketplace?

-A Health Insurance Marketplace is a new way individuals, families, and small businesses can shop for – and compare – various private health insurance options all in one place.
+A Health Insurance Marketplace is a way for individuals, families, and small businesses to shop for – and compare – various private health insurance options all in one place.